HasinduRanasinghe/Dino_With_Hand_Movements/README.md

 # Dino_With_Hand_Movements
-A real-time hand gesture control system that interacts with the Chrome Dino game.
+This Python project uses OpenCV and MediaPipe to create a real-time hand gesture control system that interacts with the Chrome Dino game.
+By utilizing a laptop's webcam, the program detects hand landmarks and triggers a jump when the hand is folded (e.g., making a fist).
+The code leverages pyautogui to send simulated keystrokes, making it possible to control the Dino game through simple hand movements.
+This fun and interactive project serves as an example of how computer vision and automation can enhance user interaction with web-based applications.